JackEdTaylor/LexOPSdocs/docs/04-match.md

 # Matching Individual Items

-While the generate pipeline is usually sufficient, it's sometimes important to tailor stimuli more precisely.
-For instance, it may be important that a matched word is a plausible replacement for a target word in a sentence.
-The `match_item()` function exists for this purpose.
+Sometimes you might want to hand-pick items from a list of candidates.
+For example, you might want a matched word to be a plausible replacement for a target word in a sentence.
+This is possible with `match_word()`.

 ## Example